Quickguides

 3. Ibid.

-4. The UNCITRAL Rules (as revised in 2010, 2013 and 2021).
-Please note that UNCITRAL is not an arbitral institution and does not administer arbitrations.
+4. The UNCITRAL Arbitration Rules (as revised in 2010, 2013 and 2021) are available via the UNCITRAL website.
+Note that UNCITRAL is not an arbitral institution and does not administer arbitrations.
+However, some institutions, such as the LCIA or HKIAC, do offer administrative support for arbitrations under the UNCITRAL Rules, although they will charge for their services.

 The information provided is not intended to be a comprehensive review of all developments in the law and practice, or to cover all aspects of those referred to.